 We have our very own off-road training areas where you can practice the Module 1 Test manoeuvres.
 We set up the cones to emulate the actual test layout, and use speed measuring equipment to help you acheive the required minimum speeds for the emergency stop and avoidance.
 When it comes to the test you will know exactly what to expect, and how to do it, as a result, our pass rate is well above average.

 24/.
 What happens during the Module 2 Test?

-After meeting the examiner s/he will want to see your driving licence, CBT certificate, theory test and Mod 1 Test Pass certificate.
-He will ask you to sign a couple of forms, equip you with a radio, and then check your eyesight.
-You will then be asked some "show me/tell me" querstions.
+After meeting the examiner will want to see your driving licence, CBT certificate, theory test and Mod 1 Test Pass certificate.
+The examiner will ask you to sign a couple of forms, equip you with a radio, and then check your eyesight.
+You will then be asked some "show me/tell me" questions.
 The riding part of the test typically covers about 12 miles and lasts around 35 minutes.
 This will involve some town riding, country lanes, and dual carriageways, and include dealing with other road users, junctions, roundabouts, and pulling away safely from the kerb (angled starts).
 It will also include an Independent Ride, where you will be asked to follow signs to a specific location.
 You are not, however, being assessed on your ability to follow directions.
 If at any point during the test you don't understand what the examiner is asking you to do, or you don't hear it properly, or you don't think it is safe (for example if there is an obstruction) then don't do it - do something else instead - but do it safely!

 25/.
 I'm not well, or have been injured or I've suffered bereavement - what happens to my course?